jirilebl/diffyqs/README.md

 ## Branches:

 * ``master`` branch is the current working version, currently it is what will become edition 6.
 See TODO and CHANGES files.
 Backward compatibility will be kept with this edition: Numbering of exercises, sections, chapters will not change.
 New chapter (appendix) will be added, and a couple new sections, and some new exercises.
 Pagination will change, and numbering of some examples, figures, etc... may change, but numbering changes will be kept to a minimum.
 * ``edition5`` branch is edition 5 and only smaller fixes or smaller changes that don't really change content or pagination go here.
 Only very minor fixes or style changes.
-Unless some major errata are found, it is likely that this will never be really "published".
+Version 5.1 was released from this branch, but likely there won't be a 5.2 unless major errata are found.
 The plan is to make edition 6 by spring/summer 2019.

 ## Files